cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/3-external-gui.md

 <!--## Next up

-You now have a working Checkers GUI!
-You are ready to start interfacing with the Checkers blockchain in the [next section](./4-cosmjs-gui.md).-->
+You now have a working checkers GUI!
+You are ready to start interfacing with the checkers blockchain in the [next section](./4-cosmjs-gui.md).-->